Robert Sherwood Bailey

 - Born October 13, 1942 in Long Beach, CA USA

-When the Pittsburgh Pirates signed Bob Bailey out of Wilson High School in Long Beach, California, in 1961, they gave him the largest signing bonus ever paid up to that time, a reported $135,000.
-The son of former minor league infielder Paul "Buck" Bailey, Bob Bailey's professional career started with a cacophony of hype, but he only hit .220 for the Asheville Tourists of the Class A South Atlantic League.
-He did get everyone all excited again the next year when he was named Minor League Player of the Year by the Sporting News, after leading the AAA International League with 108 runs batted in while hitting 28 home runs for the Columbus Jets.
+When the Pittsburgh Pirates signed Bob Bailey out of Wilson High School in Long Beach, California, in 1961, they gave him the largest signing bonus ever at the time, a reported $135,000.
+The son of former minor league infielder Paul "Buck" Bailey, Bob's professional career started with a cacophony of hype, but he only hit .220 for the Asheville Tourists of the Class A South Atlantic League.
+He did get everyone all excited again the next year when he was named Minor League Player of the Year by The Sporting News, after leading the Triple A International League with 108 RBI while hitting 28 home runs for the Columbus Jets.
 He made his major league debut for the Pirates in September 1962, hitting only .167 in 14 games.

-After retiring as a player, Bailey managed for three seasons in the Expos' farm system, first with Calgary in the Pioneer League in 1979, then with West Palm Beach in the Florida State League in 1980 and 1981.
+After retiring as a player, Bailey managed for three seasons in the Expos' farm system, first with the Calgary Expos in the Pioneer League in 1979, then with the West Palm Beach Expos in the Florida State League in 1980 and 1981.
 He later became a minor league hitting instructor for the organization.
-Bailey also managed the 1984 Columbus Astros, the 1986 Peninsula White Sox and Birmingham Barons and the 1987 Hawaii Islanders.
+Bailey also managed the 1984 Columbus Astros, the 1986 Peninsula White Sox and Birmingham Barons and the 1987 Hawaii Islanders, becoming the last manager in Islanders history.
 He is an inductee in the Peninsula Pro Baseball Hall of Fame.
+Bailey passed away in January 2018 at the age of 75.

 - 1962 Minor League Player of the Year, Columbus Jets, International League